medibloc/panacea-js-old/docs/medjs-client.rst

 medjs.client
 ============

-The ``medjs.client`` object allows you to interact with an MediBloc blockchain.
+The ``medjs.client`` object allows you to interact with the MediBloc blockchain.

 .. code-block:: javascript